 The value of an individual user, in this case, is determined by their likelihood to click on a website’s revenue-generating call-to-action – in Chitika’s case, a text ad embedded in the site.
 Across the sample of nearly 15 million impressions used for this study, Google users clicked on ads at a rate of 1.09%, while Bing users clicked on ads 1.67% of the time.

 “Microsoft absolutely did the right thing by targeting people who buy online,” says Alden DoRosario, Chitika’s co-founder and CTO.
 “Bing’s Cashback service did its job, and ensured that people who were using search with a clear intent to buy came to Bing.”

-Across the Chitika network, the amount of Web traffic driven by Bing has been increasing steadily throughout 2010 – from 4.4% of traffic generated in April to 6.6% thus far in July – and that growth, combined with the higher per-user value, means that Bing should no longer be an afterthought for SEO gurus and webmasters.
+Across the Chitika network, the amount of Web traffic driven by Bing has been increasing steadily throughout 2010 – from 4.4% of traffic generated in April to 6.6% thus far in July – and that growth, combined with the higher per-user value, means that Bing should no longer be an afterthought for content marketing gurus and webmasters.

 - How To Retain SEO Ranking After A Redesign - February 22, 2023

 - Ultimate Guide: How to Write Brand Names - February 17, 2023

 - 10 Best Practices for Using Video in Your Email Marketing Campaigns - February 8, 2023